Our peer-reviewed sister journal: Lignocellulose (no author payment)

-Authors whose work has been published in BioResources are encouraged to use our automated system to make contributions by credit card.
-Authors contribute toward the expenses of the publication process.
+Donors are encouraged to use our automated system to make contributions by credit card.
+Authors can contribute toward the expenses of the publication process.
 Steps required in order to do this are as follows:

 Authors at North Carolina State University please note: BioResources cannot accept payment from NC State Contract and Grant project ID's that begin with 5-XXXXX.
 Please use another project ID to pay with.